NxPKG/khulnasoft-docs/content/support/Page Rules/Understanding and configuring Cloudflare Page Rules (Page Rules Tutorial).md

 `example.com/path`, `example.com/Path` and `example.com/PATH` will be triggered the same way.

-If you need your rules to consider case sensitivity, you might want to use [Cloudflare Rules](/rules/) instead.
+If you need your rules to consider case sensitivity, you might want to use [Khulnasoft Rules](/rules/) instead.

 ___